librocco/librocco/apps/web-client/README.md

 -   `/inbound`:

-    -   the load function runs `db.findNote`, returning the note and its parent warehouse, passing the both down to the page component (as note interface and warehouse interface respectively)
+    -   the load function runs `db.findNote`, returning the note and its parent warehouse, passing them both down to the page component (as note interface and warehouse interface respectively)
     -   used to inspect, create, delete, update, commit the note (and its transactions)
     -   if note not found redirects back to the root of the view: `/inventory/inbound`